 Several academic institutions in India have also taken steps to promote gender diversity in the aviation industry by establishing aviation-related programs particularly designed for women.
 These programs provide technical training in areas such as aviation safety, communication skills, and flight simulation.

-Moreover, airlines in India are increasingly providing more opportunities for women in the industry by hiring more female pilots, offering maternity leave, flexible work hours, and creating a supportive work environment.
+Moreover, airlines in India are increasingly providing more opportunities for women in the industry by hiring more female pilots, offering maternity leave and flexible work hours, and creating a supportive work environment.
 These measures help to attract and retain more female pilots in the country.

 India’s Air Travel Boom